 All of that data then feeds into your communication strategy, helping you engage with customers with the right message in the right format at their peak point of interest.
-The goal is to replace traditionally generic, one-size-fits-all messages with personalized, relevant and satisfying interactions that lead to positive business outcomes.
+The goal is to replace traditionally generic, one-size-fits-all messages with personalised, relevant and satisfying interactions that lead to positive business outcomes.

-As one simple example, think of a coffee shop that could deliver a mobile coupon for a customer’s favorite drink, right when that customer is walking past the shop in the morning.
+As one simple example, think of a coffee shop that could deliver a mobile coupon for a customer’s favourite drink, right when that customer is walking past the shop in the morning.
 This type of highly contextual and relevant communication encourages happier, loyal customers.
 It’s also only just one interaction point; there are opportunities to make your customers happier in every mailed statement, payment portal or service conversation.